 I’ll admit that no one actually proposed to me at any of these romantic travel destinations but I wouldn’t have minded!
-I’ll tell you at the end where I proposed to my husband and my pick of the most romantic place in the world (where we chose to get married).
+I’ll tell you at the end where I proposed to my husband and my absolute favourite romantic place in the world, the place where we chose to get married.

 So here are my top 10 best places to propose in the world (and my tips for how to maximise the romantic effect):

 1. The Taj Mahal, Agra, India

 This is an obvious and classic romantic travel destination and the site of many romantic proposals but no less worthwhile for all that.
 Standing at the entrance to the Taj Mahal in Agra to watch the dawn light diffuse the beautiful stonework is hard to beat but you’ll be sharing the moment with hundreds of other people.
 The Princess Di-style bench seat at the central hub may also be a bit too public for many.
 No problem.
 Once you have experienced the dawn moment, wander into one of the four quarters of the traditional Islamic paradise gardens, enjoying the shade as the sun strengthens, find an ornate park bench to sit on (or kneel beside) and away you go.
 Make sure you’re out of there before 10am when the tour buses from Delhi start to arrive!